 Conversion may be from one major religion to another - Christianity to Buddhism, or from within one religious tradition - for example, Anglicanism to Catholicism.
-One example is Paul's conversion, when he saw blinding light and heard the voice of Jesus calling him to ministry.
-His life was changed forever or
+One example is Paul's conversion from Judaism to Christianity, when he saw blinding light and heard the voice of Jesus calling him to ministry.
+His life was changed forever

-From no religious tradition to a religious tradition e.g. Alister McGrath, Anthony Flew, Nicky Cruz or Augustine who is an example of a moral conversion, in that his wayward life was challenged when he read the words from St Paul's letter to the Romans, which encourages the reader to abandon the works of the flesh and be clothed with Christ.
+From no religious tradition to a religious tradition e.g. Alister McGrath, Anthony Flew or Nicky Cruz.
+Augustine is an example of a moral conversion, in that his wayward non-religious life was challenged when he read the words from St Paul's letter to the Romans, which encourages the reader to abandon the works of the flesh and be clothed with Christ.